-The Sex Industry Decriminalisation Action Committee (SIDAC) are a group of sex workers, allies, unionist, human rights, community and health organisations, Members of Parliament, womens’ rights organisations and legal services representatives who meet regularly to build community and political support for decriminalisation of sex work in South Australia through lobbying, media and public campaigning.
+The Sex Industry Decriminalisation Action Committee (SIDAC) are a volunteer-based committee of sex workers, allies, unionists, representatives from human rights, community, women’s rights, legal, and health organisations, political groups and Members of Parliament who regularly meet to build community and political support for decriminalisation of sex work in South Australia through lobbying, media, and public campaigning.

 In South Australia there has been many attempts to reform what are now the most outdated sex work laws in Australia.
 In over 40 years of campaigning for decriminalisation there have been bills introduced by Australian Democrats, Labor, Liberals, and the Greens from 1980 to the latest bill in 2020.

 In 2019 SIDAC campaigned for the decriminalisation of sex work in South Australia with the Statute Amendment (Decriminalisation of Sex Work) Bill 2018 introduced by Tammy Franks MLC and passed by the Legislative Council on the June 20th 2019 with 14 votes to 7 votes.

 The bill was then co-sponsored in the House of Assembly by Liberal Attorney-General Vickie Chapman and Labor MP Katrine Hildyard with strong support across all parties.
 During speeches to the bill in the House many MPs recognised the “desperate need for law reform” yet when it came to the second reading vote a number of MPs that previously acknowledged the need for reform voted against having an opportunity to debate & amend the bill.
 This left sex workers of South Australia under the most outdated laws in the country without access to human and workers right.